BryceWDesign/IX-Agent-Notary/docs/STORE.md

 # Receipt Store (v0)

-This repo supports a minimal “receipt store” pattern:
+This repo supports a minimal “receipt store” pattern.

 ## 1) Directory store
 Receipts can be stored as individual JSON files in a directory.

-Use:
+Run:
 ```bash
 ix-an verify-dir <dir>